 There are so many incredible health benefits associated with exercising, that it's difficult to find just one you should focus on.
 From enjoying radiant skin, to simply having more energy to play with each day, it's no surprise that society has been looking for ways to live longer with exercise in the recent years.
 Still, if a slim stomach and a more active lifestyle wasn't enough to get you off the couch, recent studies have now confirmed that working out regularly can boost your immune system so significantly, that you may even lower your risk for thirteen different types of cancer.

 The study follows on from research published by the LA Times, which found that at least fifty percent of the deaths most common in the United States could be forestalled or prevented if Americans managed to cut back on their drinking habits, quite smoking, and maintain a healthier weight with around 150 minutes of exercise each week.
-So how exactly can you strap on your calf compression sleeve, hit the track, and reduce your risk of cancer?

 Explaining the Research